BEST FOUNDATION REPAIR AND WATERPROOFING SOLUTIONS

 • Fill dirt used during original construction

-Oftentimes, fill soil (composed of sand or gravel) may not have been compacted adequately before the concrete was laid.
-Over time, both pressure from the slab weight and the presence or absence of moisture can allow this soil to become more compressed.
-Fill soil might also have been composed of different materials, such as the original clay soil, and topsoil or sand used to fill low areas.
-Burrowing rodents or other animals can remove material, which removes the support soil.
+Often, fill soil made of sand or gravel may not have been adequately compacted before the concrete was poured.
+Over time, the weight of the slab and variations in moisture can cause this soil to compress further.
+In some cases, the fill soil may consist of different materials, such as original clay, topsoil, or sand used to fill low areas.
+Burrowing rodents or other animals can also disturb the soil, compromising its support.

 Contact us for a free consultation and estimate.
-We can take care of any kind of structural problem you may have.
+We’re here to help with any structural problems you may face!